GeorgiaData/georgiadata.github.io/README.md

 Have a cool idea?
 Join in one of our [Coding Meetups](https://georgiadata.github.io/io/coders/)

-We vibe with Anthropic Claude and OpenAI Codex.
+We vibe with Anthropic Claude, xAI Grok, OpenAI Codex and Gemini.

 Contribute to [Trade Flow](https://model.earth/profile/trade/) profiles and [B2B Recycling](https://locations.georgia.org/recycling/georgia/) automation